rpede/MobileProgramming24/_working_with_data/weather1.md

 controller.addStream(future.asStream());
 ```

-Here we convert the future to a stream, adding it to the controller.
+Here we convert the future to a stream, adding it to the sink of our controller.
 It means that when the future resolves to a value then it will flow through the
 pipe.
 If the future fails, then an error will flow through instead.

 The
 [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html)
-can be used to listen on a stream from within the widget tree.
+can be used to listen to a stream from within the widget tree.

 Replace the `FutureBuilder` in build method with a `StreamBuild`.
 So instead of: